greydanus/greydanus.github.io/2023-02-12-ncf-tutorial.md

 To put our approach in perspective, we're going to begin by reviewing the standard approaches to this kind of problem.

 **The analytic approach.** Here you use algebra, calculus, and other mathematical tools to find a closed-form equation of motion for the system.
 It gives the state of the system as a function of time.
-For an object in free fall, the equation of motion would be
+For an object in free fall, the equation of motion would be:

 $$y(t)=-\frac{1}{2}gt^2+v_0t+y_0.$$